 Grant Eligibility

-To be eligible for the Recharge Relief Grant or the Extended Relief Respite Grant, the caregiver(s) or loved one living with Alzheimer’s & dementia must be professionally diagnosed with Alzheimer’s or a related dementia and fit within the following criteria.
+To be eligible for the Recharge Relief Grant or the Extended Relief Respite Grant, the Care Professional(s) or loved one living with Alzheimer’s & dementia must be professionally diagnosed with Alzheimer’s or a related dementia and fit within the following criteria.

 *Only one application per person will be accepted on a quarterly basis.
 Grant program not available in Puerto Rico or other US territories.